 Our IB Diploma results are, quite simply, outstanding.
-Over the past three years, our pupils have averaged 39.3 points, with eleven pupils securing the maximum 45 points and half of our candidates scoring 40+.
-To put this in context, the global average IB score in 2015 was 30.2.
+Over the past four years, our pupils have averaged 39.3 points, with fifteen pupils securing the maximum 45 points and half of our candidates scoring 40+.
+To put this in context, the global average IB score in 2016 was just over 30.
 This makes Wellington College one of the strongest academic schools for IB not just in the UK, but in the world.
 Click here to read more about our 2016 IB Diploma results.

 The average outcome for our A Level pupils since 2013 has been AAA and over 70% of grades in 2016 were A* or A, despite the national dip in top grades around the country.
 Click here to read more about our 2016 A-Level results.

 2016 saw some of Wellington’s best ever exam results at this level.
 Over 50% of grades awarded were A* and over 85% were either A* or A. Remarkably, 136 pupils – 60% the year group – achieved at least 9 A* or A grades in their GCSE examinations.
 Click here to read more about our 2016 GCSE results.